adapture-ai/gemini-computer-use-mcp/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An MCP (Model Context Protocol) server designed to provide tools for interacting with codebases, leveraging generative AI capabilities.
-This server allows AI agents or other MCP clients to ask questions about a specified codebase path.
+An MCP (Model Context Protocol) server for building browser-control agents using Gemini Computer Use.
+This project enables agents to plan and perform UI actions in a browser.

 ## ✨ Features

-- **Codebase Interaction:** Provides an MCP tool (`ask_codebase`) to query information about codebases.
+- **Computer Use (Browser Control):** Provides an MCP tool (`run_browser_task`) to instruct a browser to perform a high-level task using the Gemini Computer Use model.
-- **Generative AI Integration:** Utilizes `@google/genai` for processing and answering codebase-related questions.
+- **Generative AI Integration:** Utilizes `@google/genai` for planning and executing computer-use steps.
 - **Stdio Transport:** Communicates using the standard MCP stdio transport mechanism.

+Learn more about Gemini Computer Use in the official docs: [Gemini Computer Use](https://ai.google.dev/gemini-api/docs/computer-use)

 ## 📚 Table of Contents